sio/potyarkin.com/content/posts/draft-hlc.md

 The initial idea was that of a "document".
 It had to contain some essential information about every book we own and (optionally) a second list of books we want to acquire.
 Excel spreadsheet seemed like a natural fit.
-We are both spending a better half of each workday jungling spreadsheets in Excel, so developing and maintaining such "document" appeared doable.
+We are both spending a better half of each workday juggling spreadsheets in Excel, so developing and maintaining such "document" appeared doable.

 I have started drafting the column structure, applied some formatting tweaks and